 CHW Rachel using the Medic app to walk through an antenatal care visit.

-During our field visits we observed that poor eyesight and lighting conditions played a big role in reducing usability of our app.
+We also observed that poor eyesight and lighting conditions played a big role in reducing usability of our app.
 CHWs with poor eyesight held the phone far away from them in order to read.
-Bright outdoor sunlight made the screens dark and we observed CHWs trying to shade their phones and squinting to make out the text.
+Bright outdoor sunlight made the screens dark and some CHWs had to shade their phones and squint to make out the text.
 We also observed frustrations with page navigation, using the back feature, and trying to click on small touch targets.

 User quotes: